BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 LoRa networks fit the broadcast-filter model.
 Messages flood across ad-hoc mesh topologies; nodes do not provide query-by-key semantics.
 A Hubert backend would interpret `put` as injecting a message with hop-limited flooding and `get` as filtering local mesh traffic for a matching ARID.
 Persistence depends on mesh node buffers; messages may expire after hours.
 This backend excels in disaster-recovery, rural, or maritime scenarios where participants must coordinate without infrastructure.

-> **LoRa: Long Range—** a spread-spectrum radio modulation technique designed for low-power, long-distance communication in unlicensed ISM bands (typically 868 MHz in Europe, 915 MHz in North America).
+> **LoRa (Long Range):** A spread-spectrum radio modulation technique designed for low-power, long-distance communication in unlicensed ISM bands (typically 868 MHz in Europe, 915 MHz in North America).
 LoRa trades bandwidth for range: data rates are extremely limited (0.3–50 kbps depending on spreading factor and regulatory constraints), but transmissions can reach 10+ km line-of-sight with milliwatt-level power.
 LoRa is the physical layer; higher-level protocols like LoRaWAN (for IoT sensor networks) and Meshtastic (for mesh messaging) build on top of it.

 > **Meshtastic:** An open-source project that implements encrypted mesh messaging over LoRa radios.
 Inexpensive hardware (typically $20–50 per node) forms ad-hoc networks where messages propagate via store-and-forward flooding.
 Nodes can operate for days on battery power.
 The protocol supports text messaging, GPS location sharing, and telemetry.
-Meshtastic networks require no Internet connectivity and no central infrastructure—any node can relay messages for any other node within radio range.
+Meshtastic networks require no Internet connectivity and no central infrastructure.
+Any node can relay messages for any other node within radio range.

 #### 6.2.4 HF Radio

 HF radio fits the broadcast-filter model with no storage whatsoever.
 If the recipient is not listening when the message transmits, it is gone.
 Coordination would require scheduled transmission windows and recipient discipline.
 HF provides truly global reach, but the operational demands are significant.

 > **HF (High Frequency) Radio:** Radio transmissions in the 3–30 MHz band, also called shortwave.
-Unlike VHF/UHF signals that travel line-of-sight, HF signals reflect off the ionosphere (*skywave propagation*), enabling communication over thousands of kilometers without satellites or internet infrastructure.
+Unlike VHF/UHF signals that travel line-of-sight, HF signals reflect off the ionosphere via skywave propagation, enabling communication over thousands of kilometers without satellites or internet infrastructure.
 HF is used by amateur radio operators, military communications, aviation, and maritime services.
 Propagation conditions vary with solar activity, time of day, and frequency selection; reliable communication requires operator skill.
 Modern digital modes (FT8, JS8Call, Winlink) enable low-bandwidth data transfer over HF with error correction.

 #### 6.2.5 Sneakernet and Physical Media

 Physical storage media (USB drives, NFC tags) fit the query-addressable model: the filesystem or tag stores files named by ARID-derived identifiers, and recipients can read at any time.
 QR codes fit the broadcast-filter model: they must be displayed when the recipient is present to scan them.
-Both require physical-layer protocols outside Hubert's network abstraction—dead-drops, live-drops, or in-person exchange—with out-of-band coordination about *where the medium is located*.
+Both require physical-layer protocols outside Hubert's network abstraction (dead-drops, live-drops, or in-person exchange) with out-of-band coordination about *where the medium is located*.
 The ARID tells the recipient which file to read or which QR code to accept; it does not tell them which USB drive to find or which wall to scan.

 #### 6.2.6 LEO Satellite Services